 - Recommending security changes to the CEO, CIO, or other executives

 A security specialist is basically an entry-level position in the world of cyber security.
 It means that there are various positions that you can start out in, and then work your way up into a management role.
 The career path of an I.T.
 Security specialist is promising, and there are different paths to take toward an executive role.

 When first starting your career, you may not be required to have a certification or a computer sciences technical college degree (depending on your future employer’s job requirements).
 But they are an excellent idea if you are completely new to the world of I.T., and they will give you something to work towards while gaining some hands-on work experience.
 Having the right certifications in system security may help you get a promotion.

 The Information Technology Security Specialist (ITSS) Program is designed for ITSA (Information Technology Security and Administration) graduates and other I.T. professionals who want to gain additional credentials and expand their skills set in Information Assurance or Networking and Cyber Security.

-MyComputerCareer offers an I.T. security specialist certificate program that will prepare you to receive 6 certifications in Network Administration and Security.
+MyComputerCareer offers an I.T. security specialist certificate program that will prepare you to earn 6 certifications in Network Administration and Security.
 These certifications include:

 - CEH (Certified Ethical Hacker certification)